microsoft-graph-community-kenya/Microsoft-Graph-SDK-Playground/README.md

 # Microsoft-Graph-SDK-Playground
-An quick prototyping environment for Microsoft Graph SDKs
+A quick prototyping environment for Microsoft Graph SDKs